themangoest/LA-HOULE/README.md

 Mouser cart: https://eu.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=ee024b02ed

-<B>Firmware update procedure</B>
+<B>Firmware update procedure only after performing the here under calibration!</B>

 Unplug all CV inputs/outputs from the module.
-Connect the output of your audio interface/sound card to the FM input.
+Put the FM Switch to EXT FM and connect the output of your audio interface/sound card to the FM input.
 Power on your modular system with LA HOULE mode switch pressed.
 The 3 LEDs will blink, with a yellow color.

 Make sure that no additional sound (such as email notification sounds, background music etc.) from your computer will be played during the procedure.
 Make sure that your speakers/monitors are not connected to your audio interface - the noises emitted during the procedure are aggressive and can harm your hearing.
 On non-studio audio equipment (for example the line output from a Desktop computer), you might have to turn up the gain to the maximum.